Johnny Lawrence (character): Season 6

 Following Kwon's death, the tournament is cancelled, and everyone returns to the valley.
 Whilst working at the dealership, Johnny is ambushed by Silver, who asks Johnny to convince Daniel to finish the tournament.
 Johnny begrudgingly sets up a meeting between him, Daniel, and Silver at Daniel's house, where Silver reveals he is ill and about to die.
 At Rosa's insistence, Johnny prepares to propose to Carmen, to the point of hiring his friend Bobby, who has become a pastor.
 After Rosa praises him for his dedication to Carmen, the two discover Carmen is going into labor at the hospital.
 Johnny rushes there, and proposes, which Carmen accepts.
 Then, the LaRussos, Chozen, Robby, Miguel, and Bobby, as well as a group of violinists, arrive to marry the two.
 After exchanging vows, Carmen finally gives birth to her and Johnny's daughter, whom they name Laura after Johnny's mother.
 At the tournament, Johnny is met by Kreese, who, after realizing the error of his ways in the aftermath of Kwon's death, apologizies to Johnny, admitting that Johnny's decades long slump was due to him.
 Picking up where the tournament left off, Robby fights Axel.
 As Robby tries to get the upper hand, Axel breaks Robby's right knee, thus eliminating him from the tournament.
 Sam elects to not fight Tory, thus removing Miyagi-Do from the competition altogether.
 During the tournament, Johnny goes to Kreese and admits that he ruined his life as he idolized him, and his betrayal led to Johnny losing his self-esteem and becoming depressed; Kreese comes to terms with this and remorsefully embraces Johnny.
 To make up for his failures as a teacher, Kreese gives the Cobra Kai dojo back to Johnny, allowing a chance to prevent the Iron Dragons from winning.
-As the tournament continues, Tory successfully defeats Zara, thus becoming the girl's champion, while Miguel is named as Cobra Kai's boys captain successfully defeats Axel, becoming the boy's champion.
+As the tournament continues, Tory defeats Zara, thus becoming the girl's champion, while Miguel is named as Cobra Kai's boys captain defeats Axel, becoming the boy's champion.
 With both dojos now tied, Gunther determines the tiebreaker is to have the dojos' senseis, Johnny and Sensei Wolf, fight one match.
 Unbeknownst to Johnny, Kreese has sacrificed his own life by blowing up the yacht to kill Silver and Dennis to prevent them from kidnapping Johnny’s wife Carmen and their new baby daughter during their plot to sabotage Johnny right before the final match with Sensei Wolf.
 With the support of Daniel and all the other students, Johnny makes a comeback with the final three points and defeats Sensei Wolf, making Cobra Kai the world champion karate dojo.
 Following this victory, Johnny and Carmen move into a new home with Laura, while Johnny returns to teach kids Cobra Kai karate as offense, while making them also learn Miyagi-Do from Daniel as defense.
 The final scene shows them eating at a Japanese restaurant and talking about the upcoming All-Valley.
 Daniel tries to catch a fly with chopsticks, but Johnny squashes it, saying, "no mercy" to Daniel’s amusement.